-The installer detects the network devices.
+9 The installer detects the network devices.
 The installer asks if you want to configure NIC bonding or exclude NICs.

-'''

-Do you want to configure NIC bonding or exclude NICs? [y,n,q] (n)
+Do you want to configure NIC bonding or exclude NICs or configure VLAN tagging? [y,n,q] (n)

-'''

 If you do not want to configure NIC bonding or exclude NICs, enter n.
 Go to step 10.